 The time had finally come and we were ready for our family vacation to Mexico.
 After the 6-hour flight, we finally landed and made our way to baggage claim to collect our belongings.
 As we stepped outside to catch a ride to our hotel, I saw a man yell, “Necesitas que te lleven?”
 I didn’t know what he was saying so I just shook my head and politely said, “No, that’s alright.”
 Little did I know that the man was asking if we needed a ride.
 Instead of quickly getting to our hotel, I passed on the offer and delayed our transportation all because I didn’t speak or understand Spanish.
 After that week long trip, my children made me promise that if we traveled internationally again, we would make an effort to learn the country’s native language.

 Travel is just one of the many reasons families choose to learn a second language.
 Learning an additional language improves one’s native language skills, memory, and academics.
 Many school-aged children pick language as an elective.
 And still, there are families who relocate to other countries because of work or military obligations.
 Whatever your reason is for learning a foreign language, consider incorporating these three tips to grow your children’s foreign language skills.

-Sign Up for a Foreign Language Program
+Sign Up for Time4Languages

 We found the best fit for our family was to add Time4Languages on to our Time4Learning membership.
 These online interactive courses can be accessed on any desktop or laptop device 24/7.
-We chose German, but they also have courses in Italian, Japanese, Russian, Spanish (Latin American), French, Chinese (Mandarin), Latin, and English (American).
+We chose German, but they also have courses in Italian, Japanese, Russian, Spanish (Latin American), French, Chinese (Mandarin), Latin, Hebrew, and English (American).
 The program is great because it helps my children think and speak in German.
 They are also talking into a microphone to perfect their pronunciation of the words.